remodlai/Flowise/memory-bank/progress.md

 ## Update History

+- [2025-05-19 8:41:42 AM] [Unknown User] - Completed review of ping module: Reviewed and updated the ping module documentation.
+Updated the OpenAPI fragment to use proper schema references and enhanced the endpoint analysis document with more detailed implementation notes.
+Marked the module as reviewed in the checklist.
 - [2025-05-15 5:01:59 PM] [Unknown User] - Excluded additional unused API modules: Marked all OpenAI Assistants related modules (openai-assistants, openai-assistants-files, openai-assistants-vector-store) as excluded in the API documentation review checklist and removed related documentation files as these modules are not used in production.
 - [2025-05-15 4:49:05 PM] [Unknown User] - Excluded unused API modules: Marked nvidia-nim and openai-realtime modules as excluded in the API documentation review checklist and removed related documentation files as these modules are not used in production.
 - [2025-05-15 4:38:34 PM] [Unknown User] - API Documentation Review: Nodes Module: Completed the review of the nodes module.
 Created missing endpoint analysis files for getNodeByName and getNodesByCategory endpoints.
 Updated all OpenAPI fragments with proper schema references and security configuration.
 Enhanced existing documentation with implementation details, including deep cloning behavior and error handling.
 Added a new recurring pattern to track: Missing Endpoint Documentation.
 Updated API documentation review checklist to reflect progress: now at 61.7% (29/47 modules).